 No matter who funds them, experiments on animals are unethical and unscientific.
 Animals are not laboratory tools, but sentient creatures who can and do suffer during the course of experiments.
-Vivisection is also bad science, since the fundamental differences between humans and animals mean that the results cannot be reliably applied to people.
+Animal experiments are also bad science, since the fundamental differences between humans and animals mean that the results cannot be reliably applied to people.

 By exposing their betrayal of donors, as well as of animals and, ultimately, patients, we placed the four charities at the centre of a public outcry.
 They rushed to defend themselves, even making statements, through a spokesman, in the House of Lords, perhaps hoping that the controversy would be short-lived.
-With the help of our supporters though, we have ensured that these organisations are continually being reminded of the widespread objection to their practices.
+However, with the help of our supporters, we have ensured that these organisations are reminded of the widespread objection to their practices.

 This website steps up the pressure.
-Our posts describe recent examples of charity-funded animal experiments, exposing both the animal suffering and faulty science.
-We also offer news updates on associated charity-funded research developments.
+Our posts describe examples of charity-funded animal experiments, exposing both the animal suffering and faulty science.
 Please challenge the charities over their support for these cruel and medically-useless experiments.
 For each experiment exposed, we have provided a template for action to make this as easy as possible.

 We are under no illusions about the immense power of many of the organisations that we are challenging.
 They have the ability to draw on our natural fear of disease to obtain vast sums of money from the public.
 Yet they are also extremely vulnerable, since they depend on public donations for their survival.
 If enough people object and withdraw their support, then they will eventually have to choose between focusing entirely on productive and ethical research or facing serious financial difficulties.

 Please support this vital Aid Aid campaign by making a donation.